 * Click here for rating key

-Kyma Restaurant Review: White tablecloth service and a casual feel, a wall of broken plates (a tribute to Greek culture) and a ceiling of twinkling stars set the authentic ambience.
+Kyma Restaurant Review: A wall of broken plates (a tribute to Greek culture), a blue-and-white color scheme, and a ceiling of twinkling stars set the authentic ambience.
 Savannah-born and -reared owner Pano Karatassos placed Kyma, his paean to his immigrant parents’ native land, in the very capable hands of his son Pano Jr., its executive chef.
-Selections include lavraki (branzino or sea bass) among those items flown in from Greece, as well as other pristine fresh fish from other sources, including the U.S. and Europe.
-A whole fish weighing 1 1/4 pounds is enough for two people with vegetable sides.
-These are grilled on the bone for maximum flavor and juiciness.
-Other fish specialties, including some shellfish, plus chicken, lamb and beef round out the main plates.
+Selections include lavraki (branzino or sea bass) among those sea dwellers flown in from Greece, as well as other pristine fresh fish from other sources.
+A whole fish is expensive, but even at 3/4 pound, it's enough for two people with vegetable sides.
+Other fish specialties, including some shellfish, plus chicken, lamb and beef, round out the main plates.
+Olive oil-poached halibut is a special dish, but it should be cooked a mite less than ours was.
+The olive oil, though, is so delicious it literally seasoned the fish.
 But there's a lighter way to dine.
-The small-plates menu stars vegetables and grilled fare, such as grilled octopus.
-We also like the eggplant stew and the huge fava-like beans cooked to the melting state.
+Small plates star vegetables and grilled fare.
+We like the eggplant stew and the huge fava-like beans cooked to the melting state.
+Lobster pastitsio is uncommonly rich, and veal sweetbreads present four crisply fried crumbed morsels on a tiny dice of mixed vegetables.
 For dessert, there’s Greek yogurt with honey, the Greek donuts or the custard tart, enfolded in flaky phyllo.
-Adventurous oenophiles revel in the Greek wines on the list but the Santorini is the best, especially with the fish.
+Adventurous oenophiles revel in the Greek wines but the Santorini rocks, especially with the fish.